DMV Point System in Oklahoma

-Gain too many points and you could end up with a suspended or even revoked license.
+Gain too many points and you could end up with a suspended or even revoked license.2 points

 Your driver's license starts off with no points, known as a "clean" driving record.
 Each time you are convicted of a traffic offense, you begin to accumulate points against your record.
-If you accumulate 10 points on your license over a 5-year period, your license will be suspended by the Department of Public Safety.
+If you accumulate 10 points on your license over a period of 5 years, your license will be suspended by the Department of Public Safety.

 - Operating a defective vehicle.

 - Violation of license restriction.

 - Careless driving.

 - Failure to obey stop sign or traffic light.

 - Failure to yield right-of-way.

 - Left of center or wrong way on a one-way street.

 - Failure to stop or remain stopped for a school bus while it is loading or unloading.